bokeh/bokeh/README.md

 Demoing
 =======

-To play with the BokehJS demos, run the following two commands:
+To play with the BokehJS demos and tests, run the following two commands:

-`$ hem server -s slug.demo.json`
+`$ hem server -s slug.all.json`

 This causes a hem server to start, which will compile coffeescript source on-demand and serve them up.
 Then, in a new window, run the Python